reactjs/react.dev/content/blog/2015-02-24-streamlining-react-elements.md

 Therefore, we would like to be able to freeze the element.props object so that it is immediately immutable at the JSX callsite (or createElement).
 In React 0.13 we will start warning you if you mutate `element.props` after this point.

-You can generally refactor these pattern to simply use two different JSX calls:
+You can generally refactor these pattern to use two different JSX calls:

 ```js
 if (shouldUseFoo) {